 It turns out, however, that many may be needlessly missing out on an important source of calcium, vitamin D, magnesium, and other nutrients.
 (If you develop symptoms suddenly, though, consult your doctor—new-onset lactose intolerance can result from underlying conditions such as celiac disease, which can sabotage your long-term health if untreated.)

 Studies have shown that many people who believe they’re lactose intolerant don’t test positive for the condition.
-And people who lack the ability to digest lactose, the natural sugar in milk, don’t necessarily experience symptoms; even those with symptoms can enjoy moderate amounts of dairy food without digestive distress using some simple strategies.
+Some who do lack the ability to digest lactose, the natural sugar in milk, don’t necessarily experience symptoms, and even those with symptoms can enjoy moderate amounts of dairy food without digestive distress using some simple strategies.
 So before you consider ditching dairy, give the following tips a try.

 “You can consume lactose-free products,” notes Dr. Andrew Szilagyi, a gastroenterologist at Montreal’s Jewish General Hospital and an assistant professor at McGill University.
 You can also try taking an over-the-counter supplement such as Lactaid or Lacteeze with dairy foods.
 These contain lactase, the enzyme that breaks down lactose into its component simple sugars.
 When lactose is dumped into the intestine undigested, it can be gobbled up and fermented by gut bacteria, resulting in the production of excess gas.